Examining Inter-Consistency of Large Language Models Collaboration: An In-depth Analysis via Debate: Related Work

 LLMs have subverted the research paradigm of NLP.
-Using LLMs for commonsense reasoning can be categorized into instruction-tuning-based and chain-of-thought-based~(CoT) methods.
+Using LLMs for reasoning can be categorized into instruction-tuning-based~(IT) and chain-of-thought-based~(CoT) methods.

-The instruction-tuning-based LLMs start from FLAN~\cite{weifinetuned} and T0~\cite{sanhmultitask}.
-FLAN finetuned 137B LaMDA-PT~\cite{thoppilan2022lamda} on tens of NLP tasks to make LLMs follow instructions, then FLAN achieve impressive performance on unseen tasks.
-T0 increased the number of tasks and instructions, then adopt an encoder-decoder model T5~\cite{raffel2020exploring} for finetuning.
-Different from others, InstructGPT~\cite{ouyang2022training} adopted RLHF to let LLMs learn human preferences.
-Flan-PaLM~\cite{chung2022scaling} and T$k$-INSTRUCT~\cite{wang2022super} further scaled up LLMs and task sizes.
+The IT methods start from FLAN~\cite{weifinetuned} and T0~\cite{sanhmultitask}.
+FLAN finetuned 137B LaMDA-PT~\cite{thoppilan2022lamda} and T0 finetuned T5~\cite{raffel2020exploring} on numerous NLP tasks to make LLMs follow instructions, then they achieve impressive performance on unseen tasks.
+Differently, InstructGPT~\cite{ouyang2022training} adopted RLHF to let LLMs learn human preferences.
+Flan-PaLM~\cite{chung2022scaling} and T$k$-INSTRUCT~\cite{wang2022super} further scaled up LLMs sizes and task size.

-As for the CoT methods, \citet{weichain} proposed a few-shot CoT to elicit reasoning in LLMs and achieve remarkable improvements. \citet{kojimalarge} designed a zero-shot CoT prompt to get rid of human annotations.
-Then \citet{zhang2022automatic} proposed an automatic CoT to automatically generate few-shot CoT for experiments. \citet{wang2022iteratively}, \citet{yao2022react}, and \citet{fu2022complexity} devised complex CoT for reasoning.
+As for CoT methods, \citet{weichain} proposed a few-shot CoT to elicit reasoning in LLMs and achieve remarkable improvements. \citet{kojimalarge} designed zero-shot CoT to get rid of human annotations.
+Then \citet{zhang2022automatic} proposed AutoCoT to automatically generate few-shot CoT for experiments. \citet{wang2022iteratively} and \citet{fu2022complexity} devised complex CoT for reasoning.

-These methods are mainly focused on improving reasoning abilities.
-While we utilize the reasoning abilities to make multiple LLMs debate to investigate inter-consistent commonsense reasoning.
+These methods mainly focused on eliciting reasoning abilities.
+While we utilize these methods to make multiple LLMs collaborate for consensuses.